xiangyun-wang/BulletProoF-Implementation/README.md

 This folder containes the generated MCS files that can be directly loaded onto the FPGA board.
 Detailed explanation for this folder can be below in the Usage section.
 ### Support Files
 This folder containes all the files that are used to test function correctness and record testing data.
 Detailed explanatin for this folder can be found [HERE](https://github.com/xiangyun-wang/BulletProoF-Implementation/blob/main/Support%20Files/README.md).
-### VHDL
-This folder containes all VHDL files that are written for this project.
-Files are further sorted in the folder, and a detailed explanation for each sorted subfolder can be found [HERE](https://github.com/xiangyun-wang/BulletProoF-Implementation/blob/main/VHDL/README.md).
 ### Phase 1 Integration Folder
 Delay data can be extracted from the customized SHA3 combo logic.
 All the VHDL files, constraint file and customized SHA3 IP are included.
 To reimplement phase 1, create a new project in Vivado and import all source files provided in this folder.
 Currently, ICAP is still not working, and delay data saving is still under implementation.
 ## Usage